 A lot of our customers are travelers.
 Whether it's for business or pleasure, meeting a client or friends at the lake house, they're on the move.
 If you want a MacCase for that weekend getaway, there really wasn't one.
 Now there are two.

 JKD - The overall design is very classic and different from the typical MacCase vocabulary.
 Was it a conscious choice to not make them look like other MacCase models?

 MS - Yes and no. I will explain.
 When I started the design process I wanted to build the best leather duffle bag.
 What does that mean?
-Ask 10 people what the best duffle bag consist of and you might get 10 answers.
+Ask 10 people what the best duffle bag consists of and you might get 10 answers.
 But you also might get 5 that are the same.
 People have a preconceived notion of what a ubiquitous product like this looks and functions like.

-If you stray too far from that, you loose them.
+If you stray too far from that, you lose them.
 Especially if you are a brand like ours that is new to the space.
 Yes, you might make an initial impression and cause a stir with something radical.
 There is a place for that.
 At this point in my career, I know who our customers are.
 I have a pretty good understanding of their needs.

 I know if you asked 10 people what features the best leather duffel bag should have and got 5 of the same answers, those 5 answers are here.
 Not one would be "radical design".
-I focused on what I felt was going be most important to our customers and how they were going to use the product.
+I focused on what I felt was going to be most important to our customers and how they were going to use the product.

 JKD - Can you give us an example of what those features are that make this such a quality piece overall?

 MS - The first thing any designer looks at is size and proportion.
 If the bag is too small, it doesn't work for a broad range of people or situations.
 If it's too big, it can be awkward to carry and can get too heavy.

 Finding the sweet spot is critical for a product like this.
 It's like a pair of shoes that feel just right when you put them on.
 Our leather duffel bag just has to feel right when you pick it up.
 We worked hard on that.